Jumio/mobile-cordova/README.md

 After installing Cocoapods, please localize your iOS application using the languages provided at the following path:
 `ios -> Pods -> Jumio -> Localizations -> xx.lproj`

-### Framework not found iProov.xcframework
+### App Crash at Launch for iOS
-If iOS application build is failing with `ld: framework not found iProov.xcframework` or `dyld: Symbol not found: ...
-Referenced from: /.../Frameworks/iProov.frameworks/iProov`, please make sure the necessary post install-hook has been included in your `Podfile`:
+If iOS application crashes immediately after launch and without additional information, but works fine for Android, please make sure the following lines have been added to your `Podfile`:
 ```
 post_install do |installer|
     installer.pods_project.targets.each do |target|
       target.build_configurations.each do |config|
         config.build_settings['BUILD_LIBRARY_FOR_DISTRIBUTION'] = 'YES'
       end
     end
 end
 ```

-### Framework not found DatadogCore.xcframework
-If iOS application build is failing with `ld: framework not found DatadogCore.xcframework` or `dyld: Symbol not found: ...
-Referenced from: /.../Frameworks/DatadogCore.frameworks/DatadogCore`, please make sure the necessary post install-hook has been included in your `Podfile`:
+If you are working with Xcode 15 and above, please make sure the following lines have been added to your `Podfile`:
 ```
 post_install do |installer|
     installer.pods_project.targets.each do |target|
       target.build_configurations.each do |config|
         config.build_settings['IPHONEOS_DEPLOYMENT_TARGET'] = '13.0'
     end
   end
 end